CoreWeave

 Get Started with Kubernetes

-Learn how to configure your CoreWeave Kubernetes setup to access the Cloud
+Learn how to configure Kubernetes access to CoreWeave Cloud

 Install Kubernetes tools

-The following command is a simple way to install kubectl on your Linux system by downloading the binary.
+The following command is a simple way to install kubectl on a Linux system by downloading the binary.

 curl -LO "https://dl.k8s.io/release/$(curl -L -s https://dl.k8s.io/release/stable.txt)/bin/linux/amd64/kubectl"